DanToml/conferences/talks/2018/kubecon/script.md

 ![50%](https://assets.brandfolder.com/otz73u-2kwjjs-3sbkgf/original/circle-logo-horizontal-white.png)

 ^
-For those of you who haven't heard about CircleCI before, CircleCI is a continous integration and delivery platform with first class support for Docker, macOS, and Linux VMs.
+For those of you who haven't heard about CircleCI before, CircleCI is a continuous integration and delivery platform with first class support for Docker, macOS, and Linux VMs.
 {{should elaborate here, but don't wanna spend more than a little bit of time on this}}

 ---